 Added better instructions for printing after trying to print at 100% then 50% infill. v4.5 still seems the best way to go.

 Please let me know if they work for you or if you make them! :)

 I should really make this as a customizer Thing.
 You can adjust the height of the teeth for a different height cut like I did with my shortened one: http://www.thingiverse.com/thing:67501.
 Support is not needed.
 For the best strength print with 100% infill and 1 shell. (note: adding to many shells will make it to thick and it won't be able to slide on to your clippers.)

 3/8 Inch Guard for Oster 76 by ZeeMan is licensed under the Creative Commons - Attribution license.

-We're sure ZeeMan would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ZeeMan would love to see what you've printed.
+Please document your print and share a Make with the community.